parMaster/zoomrs/README.md

 `stats` section contains number of recordings and their total size in GB and MB grouped by status

+`cloud` section contains Zoom cloud storage usage stats. `free_usage` is the amount of free storage in GB, `plan_usage` is the amount of storage available for in the current plan in GB, `usage` is the amount of storage used by recordings in GB, `usage_percent` is the percentage of used storage.

+`storage` section contains the stats of the local storage. `free` is the amount of free storage in GB, `total` is the total amount of storage in GB, `usage_percent` is the percentage of used storage, `used` is the amount of used storage in GB.

 This API is useful for monitoring the service status and triggering alerts when something goes wrong.

-Another example response, when there are recordings in `queued` and `downloading` status:
+Another example response, when there are recordings in `queued` and `downloading` status (only relevant fields are shown):
 ```json
 {
   "stats": {